NEW CUSTOMER BONUS!

 • How quickly?

-• Are you responsible for sourcing the trim material, or will they do that for you?
+• If they do install trim, are you responsible for sourcing the material, or will they do that for you?

-• And, finally, is any of the material or labor covered by a warranty?
+• And, finally, is any of their material or labor covered by a warranty?

 When your home needs new windows, the last thing you want to do is become a general contractor for the project.
-Look for a reputable window replacement company near you that will provide all the materials, labor, and guarantees for one price.
-Then you can sit back and relax knowing your project is in the hands of experts.
+Look for a reputable window replacement company that will provide all the materials, labor, and guarantees for one price.

-Once you know you’re working with trained and certified installers, ask about the process they’ll use when your new windows to go in.
-Respectful window companies will make sure your home is protected during installation.
-They’ll use dropcloths to protect your floors and belongings, wear booties when walking through your home, and will thoroughly clean up all debris and dust both inside and outside when installation is complete.
+Once you know you’re working with trained and certified installers, ask them to walk you through the process they’ll use when your new windows to go in.
+Respectful window companies will:

 Installer using OSI

-All window installers should ensure every window is the correct size for the opening, and is level and plumb before being screwed into place.
+All windows must be leveled and plumbed before being screwed into place.
 The best window companies will also insulate and air seal around the windows to ensure the maximum energy efficiency for your investment.
 This step is often skipped altogether, or might be offered for an additional fee.

-How much will my windows reduce my monthly energy costs?
+5. How much will my new windows reduce my monthly energy costs?

 Warranty language can be tricky to follow.
 During your window-buying process, ask the company to walk you through the details of what’s covered by their window warranty, what’s not covered, and how long coverages last.
 Specifically, ask about the following window features and components, and ask the company to point out the applicable clauses in their warranty.